 This type of fiber dissolves in water to form a gel-like material.
 It can help lower blood cholesterol and glucose levels.
 Soluble fiber is found in oats, peas, beans, apples, citrus fruits, carrots, and barley.
 Soluble fiber fills you up and keeps you fuller longer, providing that sensation of fullness we call satiety.

 Soluble fiber can slow the absorption of sugar, which can help improve blood sugar levels and help you control insulin spikes.
 A diet that includes insoluble fiber has been associated with a reduced risk of developing type 2 diabetes.

 Because it’s indigestible, fiber pushes the body’s metabolism to work the whole time, trying to break it down as it passes through the body.
 Increased metabolism eventually means increased fat loss.

 You can get more fiber in your diet by eating fiber-rich foods such as oats, fruits, veggies, and, perhaps most importantly, legumes.
-Most adult women should aim for over 20 grams of fiber a day while men should consume more than 30 grams.
+Most adult women should aim for over 20 grams of fiber a day while men should consume about 30 grams.

 You might also like : Studies Show That Diets High in Fiber Can Be as Effective as the Best Weight Loss Diets